 Notification of Landslides & Debris Flows

 Section 26 of the Private Managed Forest Land Council Regulation requires an owner or a contractor, employee or agent of the owner to notify Council within 24 hours of becoming aware that a landslide or debris flow has occurred and has deposited debris or sediment into a stream.
 The Environmental Incident Self-Report form can be used for this notification.

 Notice of Sale

 Section 11 of the Private Managed Forest Land Council Regulation requires an owner to notify Council within 30 days of the sale or disposition of private managed forest land.
 The Notice of Sale form is set up to provide the required information.

-Notification of Road Construction or Deactivation Upstream of a Licenced Waterworks Intake
+Notification of Road Construction or Deactivation Upstream of a Licensed Waterworks Intake

 Section 23 of the Private Managed Forest Land Council Regulation requires that at least 48 hours before an owner or a contractor, employee or agent of the owner commences road construction or deactivation within 1 km upstream of a licensed waterworks intake, the owner or a contractor, employee or agent of the owner must notify the holder of a licence for the licensed waterworks intake of the pending construction or deactivation.